 This general survey course presents an overview of children and adolescents with exceptionalities.
 The special education process, characteristics of exceptionalities, and treatment options will be examined related to children experiencing learning disabilities, emotional behavior disorders, attention deficit hyperactivity disorder, autism spectrum disorders, physical and other health impairments or disabilities, and areas of giftedness.
+Field experience includes 10 hours of observation at the elementary, middle and high schools.
+This course is required for admission to the teacher education program.
 (SB)